autechjobs/website/src/pages/blog/cover-letter-for-software-engineers.md

 excerpt: "Your cover letter needs to represent the value you will bring to the job as a candidate.\_ Then you need to market yourself by emphasizing and describing your unique achievements in well-articulated sentences.\_ You can then hope to be impactful in your endeavors to get on to the next round in your application process.\_\n\n\n"
 template: post
 title: >-
-  Do software engineers need a cover letter?
-Impactful examples for your cover letter
+  Do you need a cover letter for your tech job?
+Examples that add impact to your cover letter
 image: images/christina-wocintechchat-com-YVT21p6pO_g-unsplash.jpg
 thumb_image: images/smiling-chestnut.jpg
 ---